jessonfoo/p002/week_6/README.md

 ## Resources
 *These are for reference if you want some additional sources.*
+- [Practical Object-Oriented Design in Ruby (POODR - book)](http://www.poodr.com/) *HINT: work through one of your challenges as you read*
 - [Writing our own Class in Ruby](http://rubylearning.com/satishtalim/writing_our_own_class_in_ruby.html)
 - [Ruby Classes and Objects](http://www.tutorialspoint.com/ruby/ruby_classes.htm)
 - [Introduction to Refactoring](http://sourcemaking.com/refactoring/introduction-to-refactoring)